 We use genuine leather sourced from Italy.
 Along with Piñatex®, an innovative natural textile made in the Philippines from pineapple leaf fiber.
-The leaves are the byproduct of existing agriculture, and using them benefits farming communities with additional income.

 We use recycled glass beads sourced from Ghana, Africa, where they are handmade.
 Techniques used to make these recycled glass beads are centuries old!

 One technique grinds down glass remnants from broken drink/perfume bottles, windows, jars, and other waste packaging into a fine powder by hand.
 This powder is placed in a mold made of compacted, dried mud and sand.
 A cassava plant stem is then used to make the hole (the stem stays put during the firing process in the kiln and burns away leaving the hole).